theclash8/abb-test/README.md

 The problem could be found in:

 * the routing table: the network 10.2.3.0 may not be correctly routed through the VPN
-* the /32 network specified is not a network but a single host (that should be /24 o a bigger one
+* the /32 network specified is not a network but a single host (that should be /24 o a bigger one)
 * the database port could not be exposed to the network.
-You can use a SSH tunnel as a workaround if the SSH server is available
+You can use a SSH tunnel as a workaround (ssh -L) if the SSH server is available
-* The VPN is routed and the VPN server can't forward the traffic from the VPN through the internal network
+* The VPN is routed and the VPN server can't forward the traffic from the VPN through the internal network (ip_forward disabled or firewall deny)
 * There is an authentication error.
 The authentication on many dbs is based on user/pass/ip so, if the VPN is routed you should grant the IP of the VPN server instead of the range of the VPN.

 Diagnose: